getify/You-Dont-Know-JS/get-started/ch2.md

 This chapter is not an exhaustive reference on every bit of syntax of the JS language.
 It's also not intended to be a complete "intro to JS" primer.

-Instead, we're just going to survey some of the major topic-areas of the language.
+Instead, we're just going to survey some of the major topic areas of the language.
 Our goal is to get a better *feel* for it, so that we can move forward writing our own programs with more confidence.
 We'll revisit many of these topics in successively more detail as you go through the rest of this book, and the rest of the series.

 Please don't expect this chapter to be a quick read.
 It's long and there's plenty of detail to chew on.
 Take your time.